Expert / 18 October, 2022 / My Baba

 It’s a good idea to be aware of all the symptoms of perimenopause because it’s not just about hot flushes!
 My free app, ‘balance’, has period and symptom trackers to help you find out if you’re starting the perimenopause, as well as lots of information on ways to help symptoms and advice about treatments.

 You may notice your periods become heavier, lighter, more irregular or closer together.
 You may start to feel emotions more frequently or ones you don’t normally feel, such as being worried, feeling low, irritable, stressed, or a loss of confidence.

 You may not be in the mood for sex very often, your sleep might be more disturbed, you might need to wee more often, or have leaks of urine when you laugh or cough.
 Many women find they have headaches or migraines, and get joint pains and stiffness.
 For others, they may notice skin and hair changes, such as dry or itchy skin or hair thinning.
 Sleep disturbance is also very common.

 The main thing is to know what to look out for, and remember hormone changes can affect all areas of your body.
 Go and see your doctor if you think you’re showing signs of perimenopause to discuss treatment options if you want symptom relief and talk through any implications of perimenopause, especially if you’re trying to conceive.

-Women who are experiencing perimenopause are advised to take care of their health and wellbeing, so that they can produce the best possible quality of eggs to improve chances of conception.
+If you’re going through the perimenopause, your egg count and their quality will usually begin to decrease, and this may lower your chances of conceiving a baby naturally.
+Women are advised to take extra care of their health and wellbeing, so that they can produce the best possible quality of eggs to improve chances of conception.